Burger Joint Time Machine: CS’s

 24 Hours in JXN

 Only here for a hot minute?
 Worry not.
-There’s plenty you can pack into a Jackson day.
+There’s plenty you can pack into a one-day Jackson itinerary.

 What’s Cooking in JXN MS?

 A culinary guide curated in partnership with The Local Palate and writer Chris Chamberlain